ymolists/website/src/routes/docs/getting-started.md

 1. Some time later, Paul opens the pull request to start his code review.
 1. He opens a Gitpod workspace for that given pull request (learn more about [contexts](/docs/context-urls)).
 1. _Gitpod recognizes it already ran the `init` task and loads the prebuilt workspace_
-1. By the time the workspace starts, Paul sees the developemnt server starting up and the application's preview is ready for review.
+1. By the time the workspace starts, Paul sees the development server starting up and the application's preview is ready for review.

-For each new commit to your project, Gitpod continuously creates prebuilt workspaces so that the project is alwasy ready-to-code.
+For each new commit to your project, Gitpod continuously creates prebuilt workspaces so that the project is always ready-to-code.
 If your project is open source, anyone gets to enjoy the efficiency of prebuilds regardless of whether they are part of your team or not.

 ### Configure prebuilds for your projects

 Depending on your git provider, the steps to configure prebuilds vary slightly.
-Please refer to the dedicated [Prebuilds](/docs/prebuilds) page for detaile instructions on how to configure prebuilds for your project.
+Please refer to the dedicated [Prebuilds](/docs/prebuilds) page for detailed instructions on how to configure prebuilds for your project.

 ## Next steps